benphelps/homepage-docs/migrate/0.6.11/en/services/ghostfolio.md

 ---
 title: Ghostfolio
 description: Ghostfolio Widget Configuration
-layout: ../../../layouts/MainLayout.astro
 ---

 Authentication requires manually obtaining a Bearer token which can be obtained by make a POST request to the API e.g.

 ```
 curl -X POST http://localhost:3333/api/v1/auth/anonymous -H 'Content-Type: application/json' -d '{ "accessToken": "SECURITY_TOKEN_OF_ACCOUNT" }'
 ```

 See the [official docs](https://github.com/ghostfolio/ghostfolio#authorization-bearer-token).

-*Note that the Bearer token is valid for 6 months, after which a new one must be generated.*
+_Note that the Bearer token is valid for 6 months, after which a new one must be generated._

 Allowed fields: `["gross_percent_today", "gross_percent_1y", "gross_percent_max"]`